mckaywrigley/ai-brainstore/README.md

 # AI Brainstore

-This is a simple proof-of-concept for a brain for an AI agent.
+This is a proof-of-concept for a brain for an AI agent.

 See a [demo]().